MonstrousSoftware/CornField/README.md

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/tommyettinger/gdx-liftoff).

-A demonstrator of instancing to render a corn field.
+A demonstrator of instancing of a gltf model in combination with the PBR shader of gdx-gltf.
-Uses gdx-gltf to load a gltf model, but the rendering is performed via modelBatch/modelInstance using a special shader.
+Requires GL3.

-To do: the web version (teavm) is more particular than desktop version on having the right #version directive and using modern glsl keywords.
+To do: the web version (teavm) has trouble with the texture of some gltf models and renders them black.

+To do: combine instanced rendering of some assets with regular rendering of other assets, applying the relevant shader as needed.

 ## Platforms